Teemo Top Lane Matchups: Laning Strategy Comprehensive Guide (Season 7 LoL)

 This is probably Teemo’s worst matchup.
 If the enemy top lane can counterpick you in champ select, consider banning Pantheon to avoid this.
 Pantheon will probably take ignite, so check his summoners.
 His burst damage is extremely high and is nearly unavoidable thanks to his stun.

 Pantheon has arguably better poke than Teemo.
-He can chuck a spear at you, then his shield will block your first attack against him.
+He can chuck a spear at you, then his shield will block your first auto-attack against him.
 If you continue to try to fight, he can easily jump on you to stun + E, then auto attack and have his spear and shield block ready again.
-Pantheon can easily win any trade beyond a single max range Q from Teemo.

 - AP Teemo consideration: One strategy to consider is maxing Q (blinding dart) and poking Pantheon ONLY with that (don’t step close enough to AA him.)
-Its worth a try to se how it works for you.
-However Pantheon will take flash, ignite, and build an early Hexdrinker.
-He’ll still be able to flash engage on you whenever you try to poke him with Q, and his full combo will kill or nearly kill Teemo.
+Its worth a try to see how it works for you and is a good choice against an inexperienced Pantheon.
+However, a Pantheon who knows this matchup will still win.
+He’ll still be able to spear throw or flash engage on you whenever you try to poke him with Q, and a single combo will kill or nearly kill Teemo.
 On the other hand if Pantheon is inexperienced and/or begins by playing passively, going early AP and maxing Q could be a way to win the lane.
 In this situation be sure to harass him extremely heavily at level 1 and 2, you need to get well ahead before level 3.

 - Tip: Remember that Pantheon’s spears will auto-crit you when you are below 15% health.
 That surprise damage has killed many a Teemo.

 - Tip: Pantheon’s Ranges: Q (Spear): 600, W (Stun) 600.
 Teemo’s Ranges: Q: 680, Autoattack: 500.
-Teemo can safely blinding dart Pantheon, but there’s not too much leeway.
-Any Teemo autoattack puts him in easy range of Pantheon’s full combo.
+You might think Teemo can safely blinding dart Pantheon, but the animation makes Teemo stop for a second.
+If Pantheon has his Q-Spear queued up, he will be able to Q you every time you Blinding Dart him.

 - Tip: In an all-in situation, Pantheon will almost always Stun>E (heartseeker) you.
 If you plan to continue to fight, run forward-through and past Pantheon’s E (heartseeker) area, rather than running the long way backwards out of it.